They found a family doctor, but say nobody told them | CBC News

 They found a family doctor, but say nobody told them

-Nearly a dozen people told CBC they were surprised to find out they were rostered with Appletree
+Nearly a dozen people told CBC they were surprised to learn of Appletree rostering

 More people have come forward with concerns about a lack of communication from the Appletree chain of clinics in Ottawa when patients became attached to family doctors with little notice or no follow-up.